Leighton Buzzard: Foundation and development

 It is unclear when the town was initially founded, although some historians believe that there may have been settlement in the area from as early as 571.
-There are a number of theories concerning the derivation of the town's name; ‘Leighton’ came from Old English Lēah-tūn, meaning 'farm in a clearing in the woods', and ‘Buzzard’ was added by the Dean of Lincoln, in whose diocese the town lay in the 12th century, from Beau-desert.
+There are a number of theories concerning the derivation of the town's name: ‘Leighton’ came from Old English Lēah-tūn, meaning 'farm in a clearing in the woods', and one version of the addition of ‘Buzzard’ was that it was added by the Dean of Lincoln, in whose diocese the town lay in the 12th century, from Beau-desert.
 Another version is that having two communities called ‘Leighton’ and seeking some means of differentiating them the Dean added the name of his local Prebendary or representative to that of the town.
 At that time it was Theobald de Busar and so over the years the town became known as Leighton Buzzard.
 The other Leighton became Leighton Bromswold.
-In the Domesday Book, Leighton Buzzard and Linslade were both called Leestone.
+In the Domesday Book of 1086, Leighton Buzzard and Linslade were both called Leestone.

+A further variation may be seen in a legal record of 1424, where "William Dagenale of Leytun Busherd, Beds" appears as a defendant.

 Leighton Buzzard developed into a thriving market town supported by good road, canal and, later, rail links to the agricultural hinterland and London.
 The town's market charter was granted in 1086 and is still active today.
-The town's high street is home to numerous historical buildings, more than 70 of which are listed.
+The High Street has numerous historical buildings, more than 70 of which are listed.
 They include the notable Bank Building on the Market Square (now home to Barclays Bank), designed by the eminent architect Alfred Waterhouse, designer of London's Natural History Museum, London.
 They also include the Old Town Hall, later used as a fire station and now as a restaurant.

+Relationship to Linslade

+The Grand Junction Canal opened in 1800.
+It skirted the western edge of the town, but lay just over the parish and county boundary (the River Ouzel), being in the neighbouring parish of Linslade in Buckinghamshire.
+The London and Birmingham Railway was built in the 1830s and passed just over half a mile west of the centre of Leighton Buzzard; Leighton railway station opened with the line in 1838.
+Although named after Leighton Buzzard, the station (like the canal) was actually in the parish of Linslade.
+When built, the station was in open countryside, with Linslade village lying 1 mile north of the station at what is now known as Old Linslade.
+New development was subsequently laid out between the station and the canal, known initially as Chelsea or New Linslade, before assuming the name Linslade.

+Linslade has always had Leighton Buzzard postal addresses, forming part of the Leighton Buzzard post town.
+Linslade remained administratively separate from Leighton Buzzard until 1965, when it was transferred from Buckinghamshire to Bedfordshire, and the urban districts of Leighton Buzzard and Linslade merged into a single Leighton-Linslade Urban District.
+The Office for National Statistics uses the name Leighton Buzzard for the whole built-up area, including Linslade.